celesterobinson/lyricle/README.md

 ![MusixMatch Wireframe](wireframe/musixmatch-wireframe.png)
 ## Future Ideas

-I want to utilize more of what the API offers.
+I want to eventually utilize more of what the API offers.
 The goal is to display more track info when each song is displayed, and possibly find a way to pull up a youtube video of the song.

+I would also love for users to be able to create accounts, so they can see their own favorites.